UWRealityLab/vrcapstone19sp-team2/docs/README.md

 =============================
 Team 2 - Qian Yan, Yifan Xu, Jiwen Wu, Yexiang Shao

+## Abstract
+This gives a preview of our team's course project and the ultimate goal we wish to achieve by the end of the quarter.
+This project is designed so that everyone in the team can have something different to work on concurrently and learn various features provided by Unity framework.
+At the mean time, we also want the project to be interesting, not only yielding a result that is amazing to be played with, but also having a developing process that is enjoyable to us.

 ## Introduction
 For the final project of this course, we are planing to work on creating an escape room VR game.
 It will be a single player game in which the player is confined in a limited game space filled with interactable game components.